Back to Blog

 Resilience: The Long Days of Camp Life

-Today on Resilience, we continue our exploration of the wartime incarceration of Japanese Americans.
-By the fall of 1942, the military had moved most of the imprisoned Japanese Americans from temporary camps into long-term incarceration barracks; camps in isolated locations where they would spend the next few years behind barbed wire fences and stripped of the lives and homes they worked so hard to create for themselves before the war.
+It's a dark mark on our history: wartime incarceration of Japanese Americans.
+By the fall of 1942, the military had moved most of the imprisoned Japanese Americans from temporary camps into long-term incarceration barracks.
+These were camps in isolated locations where they would spend the next few years behind barbed wire fences and stripped of the lives and homes they worked so hard to create for themselves before the war.

 Joining us today is author Kimi Cunningham Grant.